Stories from the Are You series:

 “A guy like me doesn’t have it that soft, you know.
 It’s a struggle every day.
 Take those rags Maxwell was talking about.”
 He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and raised an eyebrow at Ernestine.

 “Sure, eat my food.
-Smoke at my table.
+Light stogies at my table.
 Maybe you’ll do me a favor.”

-Puffing, Chilton said, “Yeah, it’d be a great thing, shutting em down…if I happened to own the competition.”
+“Yeah, it’d be a great thing, shutting em down…if I happened to own the competition.”
+He exhaled a brooding cloud.

 “Well, you got two, right?
 If you got two horses to bet on, you can give your jockey a little freedom with the reins.”